rbaron/b-parasite/resources.md

 # Battery monitoring
 * Good post on how to measure lipo batteries: [link](https://devzone.nordicsemi.com/nordic/nordic-blog/b/blog/posts/measuring-lithium-battery-voltage-with-nrf52#:~:text=To%20reduce%20the%20leakage%20current,of%2040%20us%2C%20see%20here.)
+We have a choice of using different references when using the analog-to-digital converter.
+For measuing the peak of the RC charging circuit, it makes sense to use VCC as the reference, as the rise in the RC is proportional to VCC.
+For battery monitoring, we need an absolute reference.
+Luckily, we can use the internal reference of 0.6V.
+To increase the range of values, we can combine this with a gain parameter.
+This is what the arduino-nrf5 does in [wiring_analog_nRF52.c](https://github.com/sandeepmistry/arduino-nRF5/blob/master/cores/nRF5/wiring_analog_nRF52.c#L92).
+With a gain of 1/2, we could read the absolute range of [0, 1.2V].
+Since we're interested in the max value of roughly 4.2 (fully charged LiPo, or alternatively 3.0V for a CR2032 coin cell), we can use a voltage divider with R1 = 1470 kOhm and R2 = 470kOhm.
+This would give us a range of [0, ~5V].
+This seems to be working okay, but I need to investigate if making it stiffer (lower R1 and R2) improves the accuracy.
+With higher resistor values, we minimize the quiescent current, but increase the source impedance.
+Even hooking up the oscilloscope changes the reading value.

+## Ideas for improvement:
+* Decrease the impedance of the voltage divider, but somehow use a mcu-controlled switch so we don't pay the current price when the MCU is sleeping (which is most of the time).
+[This stackexchange answer](https://electronics.stackexchange.com/a/64491) mentions a similar approach
+* Use even larger resistor values and attach a capacitor across R2, as suggested by [this answer](https://www.eevblog.com/forum/projects/battery-monitoring-voltage-divider/msg2524116/#msg2524116).
+We can reach nanoamps of current, which is negligible in this design.
+Question: does the capacitor self leak?
+If so, we'd need to be constantly pumping charges into it.
+How significant is this effect?
+If we do oversampling, the capacitor probably won't charge in time for multiple fast measurements.
+But the capacitor might act like a filter itself, negating the need for oversampling.
+  * [This post on jeelabs.org](https://jeelabs.org/wp-content/uploads/2013/05/16/measuring-the-battery-without-draining-it/) also does some experiments with a capacitor across R2.

 # BLE
 * BLE examples for platformio with nordicnrf52 platform: [link](https://github.com/platformio/platform-nordicnrf52/tree/master/examples)